-Excerpt from news feature by Steve Hamm, Connecticut Health I-Team Writer:
+[Excerpt from news feature by Steve Hamm, Connecticut Health Investigative Team, appearing in the Middletown Press and elsewhere:

 "[....]
 Though the distribution of pills in Fairfield County was the lowest in the state, the Post database showed that pharmacies in the region still sold millions of pills between 2006 and 2012.
 The highest seller in the county during that time was Walgreen’s Eastern Co., Inc. in Stratford, which sold nearly 4.5 million pills between 2006 and 2016.
 Two of the county’s top five sellers were in Stratford, two were in Bridgeport and one was in Norwalk.